acornejo/mamba/README.md

         Some(x):
             print!("largest value is #{x}")

-In general, the Maybe union type can be used in all sorts of cases where you would usually use a placeholder value.
+In general, the Maybe union type can be used in cases where you would usually use a placeholder value.
 For instance, here is how the code of a function that finds the maximum element could look like if using a list.

     let find_max = |Int[] list| -> Maybe<Int>
         let max = None